The Mental Health Benefits of Exercise

 Darkness Into Light

-According to the Irish Life Health of the Nation 2022, many indicators of social health are going in wrong direction with 1 in 3 adults in Ireland self-reporting as lonely or isolated.
-The research also found that social health was linked to physical health, with those scoring higher social health partaking in more exercise during the week, less likely to be smokers, and weighing on average 2.87kg less than their less socially integrated counterparts.
-The 3rd Monday in January has been designated Blue Monday, a timely reminder of the positive effects of staying active when it comes to managing mental health.
-Though it’s of course important for someone experiencing severe difficulties to reach out to a friend, family member or healthcare professional, maintaining an active lifestyle may help regulate negative emotions.
+According to the Irish Life Health of the Nation 2023, many indicators of social health are going in wrong direction with 1 in 3 of us now describing ourselves as lonely, in particular the cohort who are single and under 35.
+Our annual research reveals that people feeling lonely and isolated has nearly doubled since 2019.
+Social health is linked to physical health, with those partaking in more exercise during the week, less likely to be smokers, and weighing less than their less socially integrated counterparts.
+The 3rd Monday in January is designated as Blue Monday, a timely reminder of the positive effects of staying active when it comes to managing mental health and feeling good.
+While of course it is important for someone experiencing severe difficulties to reach out to a friend, family member or healthcare professional, maintaining an active lifestyle can help regulate negative emotions.
 Here are some of the mental benefits of aerobic exercise, be it running, cycling or briskly walking.

 Balances Stress Hormones